Table of Contents

 As you can see, the total drive-away cost is $2,545 higher than just the sale price.
 This covers all the extra fees and taxes added by the dealer and DMV.

 Having this estimated price allows you to budget accordingly and know if the dealer is charging excess fees.
-You can also adjust key inputs like vehicle price and down payment to see how it impact the overall cost.
+You can also adjust key inputs like vehicle price and down payment to see how they impact the overall cost.
 Great post to read about freight market update 2023.

 This example illustrates the importance of using an out-the-door price calculator when researching a big purchase like a new car.
 You’ll be better prepared during the negotiation process.